-MMS forays are guided events for the benefit of our members, the members of the North American Mycological Association (NAMA), and NAMA-affiliated mushroom clubs.
+MMS forays are guided events for the benefit of our members.
 Forays are held from May to October.
 Members receive foray details through the MMS Newsletter and MMS email.

 The following pointers will help you, and others, have a more pleasant foray experience.

 Items in bold are especially recommended.

 - Clothes that are comfortable to move in and that can get dirty.

 - Avoid loose clothes that can get caught on branches and inhibit your movement.